Vaughans Road, Okura – Safety Improvements and Proposed Reopening

 You can read more about the background and previous updates on the AT website.

-The upgrades are grouped into five locations/sites:
+The proposed upgrades were grouped into five locations/sites:

 Site 1: Intersection of Okura River Road and East Coast Road